 All users of College computers are required to read and acknowledge an Acceptable Use statement prior to gaining access to the network.
 This information identifies the specific College policies for which the user needs to abide by.

 Plans to “Effectively Combat” the Unauthorized Distribution of Copyrighted Material

 AACC performs traffic monitoring to identify inappropriate use of information technology resources which includes excess bandwidth consumption.

 Offering Alternatives to Illegal File Sharing

 There are many alternatives as to how information can be shared.
-Please review this list of legitimate download services which EDUCAUSE has put together and will maintain for the benefit of higher education.
+Please review the list of legitimate download sources which EDUCAUSE has put together and will maintain for the benefit of higher education. ;